Lyt060814/Lyt060814/README.md

 ## Hi there 👋

-I'm Yitong Li, a CS undergraduate student from HKU.
+I'm Yitong Li, a CS undergraduate student at HKU.

 I am interested in AI Agent and many other topics in AI.
 <!--